ObjectDB Database Search

 Server Configuration

-connections during their lifetime.
-For instance, in a web application it is common to establish a separate
+during their lifetime.
+For example, in a web application, it is common to establish a separate database

 Index Definition